MFR6340/theenglishextension.org/young-world-4/unit-4:The Call of the Alps.md

 <img src="https://imgur.com/dtqp6SI.png" width="25%" />

-A mystery adventure of the Hollister family while they are on vacation in Switzerland.
-While the five children track down the leads to finding missing Mr. Meyer and a diamond t (Lexile 730L)
+A mystery adventure of the Hollister family while visiting Switzerland.
+The five children track down the leads to finding missing Mr. Meyer and a diamond and learn about Swiss life and customs.
+This book is one in a series (Lexile 730L)

 <a href="https://www.bookdepository.com/Happy-Hollisters-Swiss-Echo-Mystery-Jerry-West/9781949436587?ref=grid-view&qid=1665931110999&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1053696383" rel="nofollow">Buy on Orell Füssli</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4MjYyNDU1MiwtNzc5NTgzNjE1LC05OD
+eyJoaXN0b3J5IjpbLTEwNTEyMTEwMzUsLTc3OTU4MzYxNSwtOT
-Y5MDk5ODcsMTM4NzMxOTYzMywtMTk1NTk0NDcwNCwtNzMyNjYz
+g2OTA5OTg3LDEzODczMTk2MzMsLTE5NTU5NDQ3MDQsLTczMjY2
-OTI4XX0=
+MzkyOF19
 -->